This post is also available in: Nederlands

 This is a bus tour.
 We start the Battlefield Tour from the central train station in Arnhem.
 If you arrive by plane, you will probably fly to Schiphol, Amsterdam’s airport.
 The easiest way to get to Arnhem is by train.
 There is a train from Schiphol to Arnhem, which leaves every hour.
 You can plan your train trip using the journey planner of the Dutch railways.
 You should select Schiphol as your departure station and Arnhem as your destination.
 Overnight accommodation is possible in Arnhem.
 Book overnight accommodation via this website.

-British Army Newsreel about the Battle of Arnhem
+Europe Remembers on tour! about the Battle of Arnhem

 Mis niets!
 Wilt u op de hoogte blijven van het laatste nieuws rondom de Tweede Wereldoorlog?